 Weighted keys simulate the feel of an acoustic piano by providing resistance when the player presses down on the keys.
 This feature plays a significant role in creating an authentic experience, which is vital for music makers.

 Moreover, different sensitivity options are also important features to consider.
-Sensitivity refers to how hard or soft one has to press down on the keys to achieve different levels of volume and tone.
-Having a broader range of sensitivity options allows players to customize their playing style more accurately and expressively.
+Sensitivity refers to how hard or soft one has to press down on the keys to achieve different volume and tone levels.
+A broader range of sensitivity options allows players to customize their playing style more accurately and expressively.

 Polyphony

-Polyphony is a term that gets thrown around a lot when it comes to digital pianos, but what does it mean?
-In simple terms, polyphony refers to the number of notes that can be played simultaneously on an instrument.
+Polyphony is a term often used to describe digital pianos, but what does it mean?
+Polyphony refers to the number of notes that can be played simultaneously on an instrument.

 For classical piano players, having a high maximum polyphony is crucial for playing complex pieces with multiple layers and intricate harmonies.
 You don't want to hit a limit on the number of notes you can play at once, as this can cause some unwanted sound dropouts.

 Most digital pianos offer a polyphony range of 64-128 notes, which should suffice for most styles of music.
-However, if you're planning on playing more advanced classical pieces with wide-ranging dynamics and complex chords, opt for a model with higher polyphony like the Roland FP-90 (384-note polyphony).
+However, if you plan on playing more advanced classical pieces with wide-ranging dynamics and complex chords, opt for a model with higher polyphony like the Roland FP-90 (384-note polyphony).

 Portability

-Portable pianos are perfect for rehearsals, gigs, or even just moving around your home.
-Plus, with advancements in technology, many portable models now offer realistic and high-quality piano sounds.
+Portable pianos are perfect for rehearsals, gigs, or just moving around your home.
+Thanks to technological advancements, many portable models now offer realistic, high-quality piano sounds.

-When considering a portable piano, look for one that is lightweight and compact without compromising on features such as weighted action and dynamic range.
-Additionally, check its battery life if you plan on using it outside of your home or studio.
+When considering a portable piano, consider one lightweight and compact without compromising on features such as weighted action and dynamic range.
+Additionally, check its battery life if you plan to use it outside your home or studio.
 Here are several examples:

 Other important features

-Other important features of a digital piano include the sound engine, which is responsible for producing the sound of a real piano.
-Make sure to choose a model that has a high-quality sound engine to get the most realistic acoustic sound possible.
+Other important features of a digital piano include the sound engine, which produces the sound of a real piano.
+Choose a model with a high-quality sound engine to get the most realistic acoustic sound possible.

 Another important feature is connectivity options.
 Look for models that allow you to connect to your computer or other devices, giving you access to educational resources and music software.

-It also may be possible that you will need a MIDI function for recording and editing your playing, so you might want to consider devices that include this feature as well.
+You may also need a MIDI function for recording and editing your playing, so you might want to consider devices that include this feature as well.

 Finally, pay attention to the overall design and aesthetics of the instrument.
-You want something that not only sounds good but also looks good in your home or studio.
+You want something that sounds good and looks good in your home or studio.

-Here we tried to help you to choose the most modern portable and affordable piano, so this digital instrument doesn't require a solid investment and offers mobility, versatility, high-quality sound, and authenticity of touch.
+Here, we tried to help you choose the most modern, portable, and affordable piano, so this digital instrument doesn't require a solid investment and offers mobility, versatility, high-quality sound, and authenticity of touch.

 If you're looking for a modern model that falls under $1500, here are five of the best digital pianos to consider: